spaghellie/SQLproject_Analyzing-Industry-Carbon-Emissions/README.md

 ## Introduction

-It's no secret that carbon emissions have been the object of rising attention for private institutions *and* governmental agencies.
-Organizations around the globe have dedicated extensive time and energy into researching the quantifiable extent of various atmospheric pollutants.
+It's no secret that carbon emissions have been the object of rising *(no pun intended-- as this is a rather serious matter)* attention.
+Private institutions & governmental agencies have caught on to the necessity for extensive research on causes, effects, & alternatives.
+These international organizations have dedicated valuable time and energy into quantifying the extent of atmospheric pollutants.

 A Product Carbon Footprint (PCF) is the amount of greenhouse gas emitted throughout a particular commerial product's life cycle.
 The **_Carbon Catalog_** (Meinrenken et al., 2022) is a publicly available dataset that contains 866 PCF (measured in kg CO2) recordings reported between 2013 and 2017.
 These 866 PCFs come reported by 145 international companies which span across 5 different industry sectors.